 Good, fresh, wholesome meals—made with love and eaten with mindful attention—benefit body, mind, and spirit.

-Jamison Monroe, Newport Academy Founder and CEO, and Jeffrey Zurofsky, Newport Academy’s Culinary Program Director, believe that how we grow, prepare, and eat our food can have a powerful healing effect on our lives.
+Jamison Monroe, Newport Academy Founder and CEO, and Jeffrey Zurofsky, Newport Academy’s Culinary Program Director, believe that using food as medicine can have a powerful healing effect on our lives.
+These positive outcomes depend on how we grow, prepare, and eat our food.

 Therefore, they bring this awareness and understanding to the Newport Academy programs.

 In this video, Jeffrey explains the Newport Academy approach to nutrition.

 The Elements of the Newport Academy Approach to Nutrition

 Meals at Newport Academy include several important elements.
 Moreover, replicating this approach to food in your own home can support the well-being of the whole family.